rajdeepd/reudismam.github.io/_posts/2017-12-21-anomalies-in-java.md

  for (String whatever: strings) {
   // do what ever you want
  }
- // the code above is is equivalent to for (int i = 0; i < strings.length; i++) {
+ // the code above is equivalent to for (int i = 0; i < strings.length; i++) {
   // classical for.
 In this case you use strings[i]
  }